Article at a Glance:

 - Winning a child custody battle is very difficult as a parent who suffers from a substance abuse problem.

 Alcoholism is a serious, traumatic problem for families and for couples.
 Being married to someone who is an alcoholic can lead the other spouse to feel hopeless, depressed and alone.
 It can even turn into a situation where there is a cycle of abuse, particularly if the spouse abusing alcohol is prone to violence when drinking or experiences blackouts.

 Alcoholism is one of the leading reasons people give for divorce in the U.S. In fact, it’s often one of the top three reasons, and that’s understandable.
 Alcoholism can diminish relationships to the point where they can no longer be salvaged.

 It can turn someone from the spouse you once loved to a virtual stranger.
-Alcoholism impacts a marriage in so many ways, from the fact that people with substance abuse problems tend to tell lies and be secretive to cover their drinking, to the fact that it can be difficult for alcoholics to focus their attention outside of themselves in many cases.
+Alcoholism and alcohol use disorder impact a marriage in so many ways, from the fact that people with substance abuse problems tend to tell lies and be secretive to cover their drinking, to the fact that it can be difficult for alcoholics to focus their attention outside of themselves in many cases.